Main settings (kor-elf-shield.toml)

 By default ["/var/log/kor-elf-shield.log"]

 Description A list of locations for the main logs.
 You can specify several paths.
 The path must be absolute.
 The relative path will cause an error!
-You must specify .log at the end.
+It must be indicated at the end .log.

-The exception of "stdout" and "stderr" is data output to the console.
+The exception "stdout" and "stderr" is the output of data to the console.

-If we change the standard value, it is recommended to view and edit the /etc/logrotate.d/kor-elf-shield file to the new paths.
+If we change the standard value, we recommend that you view and edit the file /etc/logrotate.d/kor-elf-shield to the new paths.

 Examples